qiuyue1993/Notes/CVPR2020/Reading list.md

 - Active Speakers in Context

+Existing problem: Current methods for active speaker detection focus on modeling short-term audiovisual information from a single speaker.
+Although this strategy can be enough for addressing single-speaker scenarios, it prevents accurate detection when the task is to identify who of many candidate speakers are talking.

+Propose: This paper introduces the Active Speaker Context, a novel representation that models relationships between multiple speakers over long time horizons.
+Our
+Active Speaker Context is designed to learn pairwise and temporal relations from an structured ensemble of audiovisual observations.

 - MMTM:Multimodal Transfer Module for CNN Fusion

 - Hierarchical Graph Attention Network for Visual Relationship Detection